arangodb/docs-hugo/site/content/3.12/aql/graphs/shortest-path.md

 Instead of `GRAPH graphName` you may specify a list of edge collections (anonymous graph).
 The involved vertex collections are determined by the edges of the given edge collections.
 The rest of the behavior is similar to the named version.

+### Path search options

+#### `weightAttribute`

+A top-level edge attribute that should be used to read the edge weight (string).

+If the attribute does not exist or is not numeric, the `defaultWeight` is used instead.

+The attribute value must not be negative.

+#### `defaultWeight`

+This value is used as fallback if there is no `weightAttribute` in the edge document, or if it's not a number (number).

+The value must not be negative.
+The default is `1`.

 ### Traversing in mixed directions